pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

-Since I'm the author of `FunctionalPerl` and it's not widely used yet, my main task in this blog will have to be to explain the bits of the `FunctionalPerl` libraries that I'm using in my solutions, too.
+Since I'm the author of `FunctionalPerl` and it's not widely used yet, my main task in this blog will have to be to explain the bits of the `FunctionalPerl` libraries that I'm using in my solutions.

-I actually already solved one task from [The Weekly Challenge - 111](https://perlweeklychallenge.org/blog/perl-weekly-challenge-111/), [111-1-search_matrix](../../examples/perl-weekly-challenges/111-1-search_matrix), but didn't submit it.
+I already solved one task from [The Weekly Challenge - 111](https://perlweeklychallenge.org/blog/perl-weekly-challenge-111/), [111-1-search_matrix](../../examples/perl-weekly-challenges/111-1-search_matrix), but didn't submit it.
 It led me to create a new module